Community Led Housing

 Community led models include:

-If you are interested in building your own home or having a custom-built home, please register your interest.
+If you are interested in building your own home or having a custom-built home, please register your interest on the self-build and custom-build page.
 All local authorities have a statutory duty to keep a self-build and custom-build register.
-For more information, visit the link above.
 You can also learn more about self and custom-build housing at the National Custom and Self-Build Association’s website www.selfbuildportal.org.uk

 Community Land Trusts are another form of not-for-profit community-led housing, in which local organisations, set up and run by ordinary people, develop and manage homes and other community assets.
 The Community Land Trust will aim to make sure that homes are genuinely affordable, based on what people actually earn in their area, not just for now but for every future occupier.